 Modular Back-up rings, made from urethane or nylon, are commonly used as spacers for U-seals.

 Z-seals are symmetrical loaded U-seals that work for both rod and piston applications.
-The load is much larger, creating two complimentary methods of sealing, a nitrile lip, and a urethane base.
+The load is much larger, creating two complementary methods of sealing, a nitrile lip, and a urethane base.